Shin Pain (Care of the Young Athlete)

 Numbness, tingling, or weakness in the foot

-Shin pain is generally the result of one or more of the following issues:
+Shin pain generally results from one or more of these issues.

-Body mechanics refers to the way the body moves while in motion.
+Body mechanics (the way the body moves while in motion).
 Athletes may experience pain due to poor body mechanics.
-The way the body moves can be influenced by different factors.
+Body mechanics can be influenced by different factors.
 For example, how a runner runs may be affected by foot type, running style, and hip and core (abdominal and back) muscle strength.

 Bone density (bone strength).
-Softer bones break easier, so if there is a stress fracture that is not explained by poor mechanics or rapid increases in training, bone density might be the problem.
+Softer bones break more easily, so if a stress fracture did not result from poor body mechanics or rapid increases in training, low bone density might be the problem.
 The causes of

-Not enough calcium in the diet (more than 1,300 mg/day is the recommended daily amount, equal to 3 to 4 servings of milk, yogurt, cheese, or other sources)
+Not enough calcium in the diet.
+The daily amount of calcium recommended for children and teens 9 to 18 years is 1,300 mg/d.
+This is equal to 3 to 4 servings of milk, yogurt, cheese, or other sources of calcium.

-Athletes with compartment syndromes will have normal x-rays and no evidence of bony abnormalities with bone scan or MRI.
-Compartment syndrome is confirmed by taking a pressure measurement through a needle inserted into the muscle both before and after exercise.
+Compartment syndrome.
+Athletes with compartment syndrome will have normal findings on X-rays and no evidence of bony abnormalities with bone scan or MRI, so they need another test.
+Compartment syndrome is confirmed by measuring pressure through a needle inserted into the muscle both before and after exercise.

-Shin splints and stress fractures can be reduced by allowing time to gradually build up to higher levels of impact activity (increase by no more than 10% per week).
-If an athlete has flat feet or high-arched feet, a proper shoe and/or shoe insert may be helpful.
-Since stress fractures in the shin usually start with shin splints, identifying and treating shin splints—before they progress—can prevent the development of stress fractures.
-Maintaining healthy bone through good diet (high in vitamin D and calcium), safe weight loss practices, and attention to any menstrual problems may also reduce the risk of stress fracture.
+Shin splints and stress fractures can be reduced by allowing time to gradually build up to higher levels of impact (increase the level by no more than 10% per week).
+Because stress fractures in the shin usually start with shin splints, identifying and treating shin splints—before they progress—can prevent stress fractures.
+Maintaining healthy bone through a good diet (high in vitamin D and calcium), safe weight loss practices, and attention to any menstrual problems may also reduce the risk for stress fracture.

-Compartment syndromes are more difficult to prevent.
-However, balancing low-impact conditioning with high-impact conditioning, selecting softer surfaces for running, and using a properly cushioned running shoe may help.
+Compartment syndrome is more difficult to prevent.
+However, balancing low-impact conditioning with high-impact conditioning and selecting softer surfaces for running may be of help.